 FOR FURTHER INFORMATION CONTACT:

-The Local Community Recovery Act of 2006 amended the Robert T. Stafford Disaster Relief and Emergency Assistance Act to authorize set-asides for major disaster or emergency assistance acquisitions to businesses that reside or primarily do business in the geographic area affected by the disaster or emergency.
-DoD, GSA, and NASA published an interim rule in the Federal Register at 71 FR 44546, August 4, 2006, to implement this statutory amendment.
+This interim rule implements the Local Community Recovery Act of 2006 (Pub.
+L. 109-218).
+The Local Community Recovery Act of 2006 amended the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5150) to authorize set-asides for debris clearance, distribution of supplies, reconstruction, and other major disaster or emergency assistance acquisitions to businesses that reside or primarily do business in the geographic area affected by the disaster or emergency.
+The set-aside may be used together with other authorized set-asides, for example, those in FAR Part 19 for small businesses.

 This is not a significant regulatory action and, therefore, was not subject to review under Section 6(b) of Executive Order 12866, Regulatory Planning and Review, dated September 30, 1993.
 This rule is not a major rule under 5 U.S.C.
 804.